 Helps U.S. businesses and entrepreneurs pursue opportunities abroad and promotes responsible business conduct.

 The Office of Commercial and Business Affairs (CBA) is the State Department’s gateway for American businesses overseas.
-Our mission is to employ U.S. government resources to assist and advocate for U.S. business interests abroad, encourage responsible business conduct, promote a vibrant ecosystem for entrepreneurship and innovation, and ensure U.S. private sector concerns are integrated into our foreign and economic policy.
+Our mission is to employ U.S. government resources to assist and advocate for U.S. business interests abroad, recognize strong performance through the Award for Corporate Excellence, promote a vibrant ecosystem for entrepreneurship and innovation, and ensure U.S. private sector concerns are integrated into our foreign and economic policy.

 Leads the Bureau’s strategic planning, media engagement, and outreach on economic and business affairs, as well as manages the U.S. role in the Organisation for Economic Co-operation and Development.